scrabbletank/farhome-rules/rulesdoc.md

 You gain expertise in 2 saving throws.

 #### Lightning Rod
-*Requires 3 proficiency in Arcane, 9th Level*
+*Requires 3 proficiency in Arcane spells, 9th Level*

 When casting a Lightning spell you may spend 1 additional mana to add one critical to your spellcasting roll.
 This critical adds no successes, but does trigger on a critical effects.